Iowa’s House speaker said he can’t make lawmakers wear masks — but he did enforce a ban on jeans

 “They’re brand new, they’re clean, they don’t have any holes in them.
 They’re not hurting anybody,” she told the Register.

 While it appears that Grassley let the state representative remain and vote on the floor, he did not recognize her when she requested to speak.
-It’s a first step he might take when dealing with maskless lawmakers, she suggested, especially because five or six of her Republican peers continue to show up with their faces uncovered.
+She suggested that he might take a similar step when dealing with maskless lawmakers.

-Over the weekend, several positive coronavirus test results were announced for people who work at the Iowa Capitol, including one Democratic lawmaker who is now quarantining at home.
+Over the weekend, several positive coronavirus test results were announced for people who work at the Iowa Capitol, including one Democratic lawmaker who is now isolating at home.
+But a handful of Republican peers, she noted, continue to show up at the statehouse with their faces uncovered.

-“This is dangerous,” Wessel-Kroeschell added.
+“This is dangerous,” Wessel-Kroeschell said.
 “They’re putting all of us in danger.”